 Microsoft’s now CEO Satya Nadella said during its quarterly earnings in April that “We have seen two years’ worth of digital transformation in two months.”
 Open source software is undoubtedly driving this transformation.
 IDC researchers found that nearly 43% of the 160 respondents to its 2020 U.S. DevOps Survey said their usage of OSS will be considered “strategic” by 2022.

-Being proactive about properly securing and licensing open source software through an SCA strategy builds confidence in its use and ensures it can continue to safely deliver benefits that are becoming essential to organizations and their end users.
+Being proactive about properly securing and licensing open source software through a Software Composition Analysis strategy builds confidence in its use and ensures it can continue to safely deliver benefits that are becoming essential to organizations and their end users.

 *IDC Analyst Brief, Sponsored by Revenera, “Addressing the Hidden Cost of Embedding Open Source Software,” #US46977220, November 2020